TheLinuxGuy/free-unraid/performance_benchmarks.md

 # Performance

+**Note: after upgrading from ZFS 0.8.4 to ZFS 2.1.4 (+kernel 5.15.0-52-generic) the noted ZFS performance issues have gone away.
+There appears to be almost no performance penalty of using ZFS+mergerfs.**

 These are my notes about performance of this setup (and some experiments with `autotier` mergerfs competitor).

 Performance is measured by this `fio` command.
 It's intended to test **sequential writes** with 1MB block size.
 Imitates write backup activity or large file copies (HD tv or movies).